Talgo: Corporate history

-The company's long term primary customer, and thus the main source of its revenues, is the Spanish railway operator Renfe.
+The company's long-term primary customer, and thus the main source of its revenues, is the Spanish railway operator Renfe.
 By 2001, Talgo was reportedly spending between 10 and 12 percent of its revenues on various research and development programmes.

-On 12 May 1999, Talgo announced it had signed a deal to acquire the Finnish rolling stock manufacturer Transtech Oy, which it subsequently reorganised as the wholly-owned subsidiary Talgo Oy.
+On 12 May 1999, Talgo announced it had signed a deal to acquire the Finnish rolling stock manufacturer Transtech Oy, which it subsequently reorganised as the wholly owned subsidiary Talgo Oy.
 In March 2007, Talgo sold its shares in Talgo Oy to a combination of its local management and other Finnish investors, after which the Transtech name was readopted.

 During the 2010s, it was decided that Talgo would be reorganised as a public company.
 In May 2015, the company made an initial public offering (IPO) on the Bolsa de Madrid, during which it was valued at €1.27 billion.

 In recent decades, Talgo has made a renewed effort to expand its presence internationally.
 During the late 2010s, Talgo made arrangements to establish a new train manufacturing site in the United Kingdom in response to orders for its trains having been placed by multiple British railway operators.
-In the early 2020s, the company opted to invested in new manufacturing facilities in India with the aiming of securing sizable orders from across the country's highly-trafficked railways.
+In the early 2020s, the company invested in new manufacturing facilities in India with the aiming of securing sizable orders from across the country's railways.

+In 2025 Basque company Sidenor acquired 20.7% of the company, taking control of it.

 Design

-Talgo trains are best known for their unconventional articulated railway passenger cars that use in-between carriage bogies that Talgo patented in 1941, similar to the earlier Jacobs bogie.
+Talgo trains are best known for their unconventional articulated railway passenger cars that use between-carriage bogies that Talgo patented in 1941, similar to the earlier Jacobs bogie.
 The wheels are mounted in pairs but not joined by an axle and the bogies are shared between coaches rather than underneath individual coaches.
 This allows a railway car to take a turn at higher speeds with less hunting oscillation.
 As the coaches are not mounted directly onto wheel bogies, the coaches are more easily insulated from track noise.
 This design has been proposed for further utilisation in the Talgo 22, double deck train with stepless access from the platform to the lower deck and between carriages.